-Electives from other departments:
+Electives from other departments and internship:

 If you click on a link in this section, a new window will open.
 Please select the appropriate semester from the drop-down menu in the top, left-hand corner to view the relevant description.
-Please note that the list is subject to minor changes.
+Please note that the list is subject to changes.

 Compulsory Modules for the Competition and Regulation Economics Track